Should I Pay Off an Old Debt?

 Nothing will change how long an item stays on your credit report

-The common misconception here is that you can inadvertently "reset the clock" on delinquent items on your credit report.
+There's a fairly common misconception that you can inadvertently "reset the clock" on delinquent items on your credit report.
+Just when you thought it was going to disappear from your credit report, you make a critical mistake and now your credit report (and credit score) gets dinged for another seven years.
 Fortunately, that's not possible.

 The Fair Credit Reporting Act was amended in 1996 specifically to prevent unscrupulous collectors from taking actions that kept delinquent items alive on your credit report for years and years and years.

 Now it’s pretty cut and dry.
-The reporting period runs 7 years and 180 days from the date of the last delinquency or missed payment.
+The reporting period runs for seven years and 180 days from the date of the last delinquency or missed payment.
 It doesn’t matter when the account was charged off, when it was sold or if you ever paid a single penny towards the debt.
-That means if you had a payment due in February of 2006 and never paid it, that account should have fallen off of your credit report by now.
+That means that if you missed a payment due date over seven and half years ago, and never made any payments from that point, the account in question is very likely to have fallen off of your credit report by now.

 (As an aside, it’s important to remember that even if you pay off an account all delinquencies still stay on your credit report until the reporting period is over.
 The difference is that the account is listed as paid, rather than unpaid, which is definitely better for you.)

-So Lauren, unfortunately there’s no simple answer.
-Generally, if you have the funds to pay off a debt, I’d say do it.
-There’s never any harm to paying off a debt (just make sure you keep adequate records of everything).
-Your old delinquency will fall off your report next year at the same time, regardless of whether or not you pay the debt.
+Either way, your old delinquency will fall off your report after seven years regardless of what you decide to do (or not do).
 But in the meantime, anyone looking at your credit report will see that unpaid debt.
-If you’re considering getting a loan or looking for a new job or even moving into a new home or apartment, it might be worth it just to be certain that you don’t miss out on something good because of a six year old debt.
+If you’re considering getting a loan or looking for a new job or even moving into a new home or apartment, it might be worth it just to be certain that you don’t miss out on something good because of a really old debt.